 The anterior abdominal wall forms the anterior limit of the abdominal viscera and is defined superiorly by the xiphoid process of the sternum and costal cartilages and inferiorly by the iliac crest and pubic bones of the pelvis.

 The anterior abdominal wall has seven layers (from ...

 Anterior angulation of the coccyx may be a normal variant but poses a diagnostic challenge for those considering coccygeal trauma.

 type I: the coccyx is curved slightly forward, with its apex pointing caudally (~70%)

 type II: the coccy...

 Anterior ankle impingement (AAI) syndrome is the result of chronic repetitive trauma with impingement of the anterior tibia against the talus.

 Clinical features of anterior ankle impingement syndrome include painful and limited dorsiflexion and anterior joint line swellin...

-A mnemonic that refers to the order of the ankle tendons that pass under the extensor retinaculum of the ankle running from medial to lateral is:
+A mnemonic that refers to the order of the anterior ankle tendons around the ankle is:

 Tom Hates Dick